gmeks/myUplinkSmartConnect/README.md

 - WaterHeaterMaxPowerInHours - This is the number of hours pr day the water heater is running full power.
 - WaterHeaterMediumPowerInHours - This the number of hours pr day the water heater is running at half power, but with a lower "target temprature"

-**Optional MTQQ Configuration, used to connect to smarthouse solution like homeassistant**
+**Optional mqtt Configuration, used to connect to smarthouse solution like homeassistant**
-- MTQQServer - IP address or FQDN of MTQQ, this is optional.
+- MQTTServer - IP address or FQDN of mqtt, this is optional.
-- MTQQServerPort - The port of the MTQQ server, this is optional.
+- MQTTServerPort - The port of the mqtt server, this is optional.
-- MTQQUserName - If the MTQQ requires username and passord.
+- MQTTUserName - If the mqtt requires username and passord.
-- MTQQPassword - If the MTQQ requires username and passord.
+- MQTTPassword - If the mqtt requires username and passord.

 ** Setup Homeassistant sensor, in configuration.yml**
 *18760NE2240322014631 needs to be replaced with the ID of your hotwater heater, simplest way to find out is to just read the console output of this application*